nicolebid/pycounts_nb/README.md

 ## Usage

-`pycounts` can be used to count words in a text file and plot results as follows:
+`pycounts` can be used to count words in a text file and plot the results as follows:

 ```python